 The University of Westminster has already implemented a virtual space for criminal law students.
 By using VR, students search for clues to create and build a solid murder case.
 Instead of simply reading through witness statements they can walk around the crime scene and ascertain, for example, whether a witness would have actually been able to see the crime.

-Another issue is that students report difficulty taking notes while wearing a VR headset, for obvious reasons.
+Another issue is that students report difficulty taking notes while wearing a virtual reality headset, for obvious reasons.
 This could be mitigated by complementary lesson handouts, but still poses a very real problem that would need to be addressed before the technology is embraced.

 2.‘Try before you buy’ marketing